Regular laundry detergents are usually rendered ineffective in cleaning ugly yellow sweat stains that ruin your favorite clothes.

 Furthermore, people have claimed to have gotten rid of ugly yellow sweat stains from their clothes using unusual remedies like hair shampoo (formulated for oily hair), clear mouthwash, white toothpaste, moistened denture tablets, vodka, and even baby wipes.
 For stains on delicate and un-washable fabrics, it is best to get them cleaned professionally.

-- Before using any of the aforementioned methods for cleaning sweat stains, make sure you test them on a small area.
-Moreover, in case of stubborn sweat stains, you may have to repeat these methods more than once.
+- Before using any of the methods mentioned above for cleaning sweat stains, make sure you test them on a small area.
+Moreover, in the case of stubborn sweat stains, you may have to repeat these methods more than once.

-- If you have successfully scrubbed the stain away but there still remains a faint patch of discoloration where the stain used to be, you may treat it with a few drops of hydrogen peroxide, followed by ammonia.
+- If you have successfully scrubbed the stain away, but there remains a faint patch of discoloration where the stain used to be, you may treat it with a few drops of hydrogen peroxide, followed by ammonia.